 How long does hayward salt cell last?

-Does salt water pool damage concrete?
+Causes salt water pool harm concrete?

 A typical misguided judgment salt water pools are more harming to concrete than new water pools.
 Actually, it’s the opposite way around!
 Salt water is a lot gentler on concrete than new water, since it doesn’t contain the elevated degrees of chlorine and different synthetics that can destroy concrete.
 So assuming you’re stressed over your substantial pool deck being harmed by salt water, you can have confidence that it’s significantly more impervious to harm than a new water pool would be.